coinlab/bitcoin-docs/a-bitcoin-primer.md

 Bitcoins can be doubly-spent.
-Since the only way to re-write history in the Block Chain is to use more computing power than is available in the rest of the Bitcoin network, it is generally deemed too costly for any single party to cheat (the raw computing power of the Bitcoin network is 10 times that of the world’s largest supercomputing center).
+Since the only way to re-write history in the Block Chain is to use more computing power than is available in the rest of the Bitcoin network, it is generally deemed too costly for any single party to cheat (the raw computing power of the Bitcoin network is 10 times that of the world's largest supercomputing center).

 The Block Chain allows every Bitcoin client to examine the complete historical